fmoreyra/adlab/docs/IDE_SETUP.md

-# IDE Setup Guide - Fixing Django Import Warnings
+# IDE Setup Guide - Using Docker Container Packages

-This guide helps you configure your IDE to properly resolve Django imports and eliminate import warnings.
+This guide helps you configure your IDE to use the Python packages installed in the Docker container, eliminating import warnings and providing proper Django development support.

 ## 🚨 The Problem